rasa/out-of-one-many/README.md

 Out of one, many (ex uno, plures)
 =================================

-Out-of-one-many (ooom) moves one or more directories to different partitions, via a single fstab-like configuration file.
+Out-of-one-many (ooom) moves directories to different partitions, via a single fstab-like configuration file.

 For example, with an `ooom.fstab` file containing: